DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 8.2.
 Kinesis Key Details
 - Amazon Kinesis makes it easy to load and analyze the large volumes of data entering AWS (a platform.)
 - Kinesis is used for processing real-time data streams (data that is generated continuously) from devices constantly sending data into AWS so that said data can be collected and analyzed.
+- A common test question - how would you analyze logs from several sources in real time.
+Solutions like EMR require an ETL process of some sort.
 - It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 - There are three different types of Kinesis:
   - Kinesis Data Stream: For consuming and storing data.